On action ground states of defocusing nonlinear Schr\"odinger equations: Rotating case

 By \cref{thm:actiontoenergy_new}, if the mass of all action ground states as a set can cover $(0, \infty)$, i.e.,

-then an energy ground state $\phi^E_m$ with any mass $m>0$ is also an action ground state associated with $\omega = - \mu(\phi^E_m)$ with $\mu$ defined in \cref{eq:mu_def}, and we obtain the complete equivalence of the two.
-If $\mathcal{N}\neq (0, \infty) $, then for any $ m \in (0, \infty) \setminus \mathcal{N}$, the energy ground state with mass $m$ is clearly not an action ground state.
-Different from the non-rotating case analyzed in \cref{sec:3}, due to the lack of uniqueness in the rotating case, it is unclear whether \cref{eq:mass_all} will hold or not.
-In the following, instead of proving or disproving \cref{eq:mass_all}, we shall give a detailed characterization for the set $\mathcal{N}$, which allows us to derive more precise equivalence and non-equivalence conditions.
+then any energy ground state $\phi^E_m$ with mass $m>0$ is also an action ground state with $\omega = - \mu(\phi^E_m)$ with $\mu$ defined in \cref{eq:mu_def}, and we obtain the complete equivalence of the two.
+If $\mathcal{N} \neq (0, \infty) $, then for any $ m \in (0, \infty) \setminus \mathcal{N}$, the energy ground state with mass $m$ is clearly not an action ground state. {However, due to the lack of uniqueness in the rotating case, we cannot follow the argument in the non-rotating case to prove \cref{eq:mass_all} and obtain the complete equivalence.
+In fact, it is unclear whether \cref{eq:mass_all} will hold.} In the following, instead of proving or disproving \cref{eq:mass_all}, we shall give a detailed characterization of the structure of the set $\mathcal{N}$, which allows us to derive more precise equivalence and non-equivalence conditions.
+Notably, such conditions will guide our numerical experiments to find examples of non-equivalence (see \cref{sec:num_non-eq}).

-Similar to the function $M_g$ defined in \cref{eq:Mg_def}, we now define
+Similar to the function $M_g$ defined in \eqref{eq:Mg_def}, we now define

 As in \cref{sec:3.2}, we shall study the structure of $\mathcal{N}$ through the properties of two mass functions $m^\ast$ and $m_\ast$, including continuity, monotonicity and the limit.
 For ease of presentation, we define another inner product $ \lrang{\cdot}{\cdot}_{R(\kappa)} $ on $ X $ as